SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 |messageCountTarget|_20_|The average number of messages desired per replica.|
 |messageSpoolUsageTarget|_1_|Value in Megabytes; The average spool usage desired per replica|

-Negative
+> aside negative
-: **AT LEAST** one of **messageCountTarget** or **messageSpoolUsageTarget** is required.
+> **AT LEAST** one of **messageCountTarget** or **messageSpoolUsageTarget** is required.
 If both values are present, the metric value resulting in the higher desired replicas will be used.
 (Standard KEDA/HPA behavior)

-Positive
+> aside positive
-: You can find more information about the [Solace Event Queue Trigger](https://keda.sh/docs/2.8/scalers/solace-pub-sub/) on the KEDA web site.
+> You can find more information about the [Solace Event Queue Trigger](https://keda.sh/docs/2.8/scalers/solace-pub-sub/) on the KEDA web site.

 ### Metric Target Values
 Target values, `messageCountTarget` and `messageSpoolUsageTarget` for the Solace Queue Scaler, represent the _maximum_ value desired per replica for the metric.
 From the Kubernetes HPA Documentation, the computation is expressed as: